Home Chapter 1 Chapter 2 Chapter 3 Progress

 Silence settled over them before Xie Lian whispered, “I’m sorry… San Lang…” His eyes fixed on the far wall, unsure he could face him.
 “I don’t know what’s come over me.”

-A hand returned to his hair, stroking with slow, steady warmth.
-"No need to apologize," Hua Cheng murmured.
-"If this San Lang may ask... did something happen to gege?"
+A hand returned to his hair, stroking with slow, steady reassurance.
+“No need to apologize,” Hua Cheng murmured.
+“If this San Lang may ask… did something happen to gege?”

-"Ah."
+“Ah.”
 A thought surfaced.
-"Well... now that I think about it..."
-Xie Lian's answer slipped into a ramble.
-"Every few years, I suppose I have some sudden... episode.
+“Well… now that I think about it…” Xie Lian’s answer slipped into a mindless ramble.
+“Every few years, I suppose I have some sudden… episode.
 Something like this, I guess.
-But I let it pass, and eventually everything settles again... ha..."
+But I let it pass, and, eventually, everything settles again… It’s… nothing I can’t wait out… ha…

 The hand in his hair paused.
 Xie Lian’s shoulders tightened, expecting the touch to vanish.
 Instead, a softer voice came from above.